 E.2.7 6 GHz band

 (#6076)A non-AP STA that is capable of operating as a STA 6G and has dot11ExtendedRegInfoSupport equal to true may transmit in a Non-AP STA Regulatory Connectivity element (see 9.4.2.312 (Non-AP STA Regulatory Connectivity element(#6076))) in Probe Request frames and in (Re)Association Request frames to an AP that does not transmit a Country element.
-A non-AP STA that is capable of operating as a STA 6G and has dot11ExtendedRegInfoSupport equal to true shall transmit a Non-AP STA Regulatory Connectivity element (see 9.4.2.312 (Non-AP STA Regulatory Connectivity element(#6076))) in (Re)Association Request frames to an AP that does transmit a Country element.
+A non-AP STA that is capable of operating as a STA 6G and has dot11ExtendedRegInfoSupport equal to true shall transmit a Non-AP STA Regulatory Connectivity element (see 9.4.2.312 (Non-AP STA Regulatory Connectivity element(#6076))) in (Re)Association Request frames to an HE AP that does transmit a Country element.